Swaranjit-9/libraryDatabase/README.md

 A spring boot app to review the books read by students and fellow friends from the library.

 The Implements Spring authentication, security and role-based permissions.
-Admin can list all the books (all crud functionality) which are available in the library and each user can register and leave a review on the book they have raed.
+Admin can list all the books (all crud functionality) which are available in the library.
+(Admin: bugs, pass: bunny) Each user can register and leave a review on the book they have raed.
-(Admin: bugs, pass: bunny)

 ## Screenshots
 ### Index Page